 In 2010, seven independent researchers examined the coast's provision of ecosystem services.
 Their report stated that the Mississippi River Delta provides at least \$12 to \$47 billion in benefits to people each year.
 If this natural capital were treated like an economic asset, its total economic benefit to the nation would be \$330 billion to \$1.3 trillion per year.
-Over a 100-year period, the value of the coast's ecological services alone would be between \$237 billion and \$4.7 trillion.3 The researchers note that many data gaps remain in our understanding of what the coast's value will likely increase significantly.
+Over a 100-year period, the value of the coast's ecological services alone would be between \$237 billion and \$4.7 trillion.
+The researchers note that many data gaps remain in our understanding of what the coast provides.
+As we learn more, our appreciation for the coast's value will likely increase significantly.